Master-Branch-Software/ufemtizm/README.md

 1. Download and run the `.exe` installer
 2. Follow the installation wizard
+3. The installer will:
+   - Install the application to `C:\Program Files\UnfuckMyTimeZoneMath`
+   - Create a Start Menu shortcut
+   - Bundle all required Qt dependencies
-3. Launch from Start Menu
+4. Launch from Start Menu or desktop shortcut

+**Note**: NSIS (Nullsoft Scriptable Install System) is required to create the Windows installer.
+If NSIS is not installed, the build script will create a ZIP package instead.

 ## Building from Source